KuhlTime/bachelor-thesis/content/03_capabilities.md

 This application runs on the operators desktop inside the dispatchment center.
 Whenever a worker calls in to enter a confined space and gets approval by the operators they are able to press a button that sends the status change to all running *Terminal* applications inside the vehicles.

-As the software is not allowed on the main dispatchment devices this application will most likely run externally on a Microsoft Surface Pro tablets owned by the fire deparmtent. @bellefleur_2022_in
+As the software is not allowed on the main dispatchment devices this application will most likely run externally on a Microsoft Surface Pro tablet owned by the fire department. @bellefleur_2022_in

 ![Dispatchment Center Campbell River - Source: NI911 @ni911_contact](images/cr-dispatchment-center.jpg){#fig:cr-dispatchment-center}